Michael Massey Preview, Player Props: Royals vs. Yankees

 Michael Massey At The Plate

-- Massey has an RBI in 36 of 126 games this year, with multiple RBI in 15 of them.
+- Massey has had an RBI in 36 games this year (28.3%), including 15 multi-RBI outings (11.8%).
 He has also driven in three or more of his team's runs in three contests.

+- He has scored in 29.1% of his games this season, with more than one run scored in 3.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.